8 Ways to Improve Your Swimming Performance

 6. Taking care of your health

 Think of it this way.
-We all know the pain and doctor’s suggestion that comes from swimmer’s ear.
+We all have suffered through swimmer’s ear.
 At best, you can expect to be out of the water for at least 2-3 days, depending on how severe it is.

-While 2-3 days may not seem like a lot, it adds up quickly if you find yourself out with swimmer’s ear a few times a season.
-All of which could’ve been avoided if you used drops after each practice.
+While 2-3 days may not seem like a lot, it adds up quickly if you find yourself out with swimmer’s ear a few times each season.
+All of which could’ve been avoided if you used ear drops after each practice or earplugs during practice.

-Obviously, they don’t prevent swimmer’s ear, but it doesn’t lessen the chance of you getting it.
+Obviously, they don’t prevent swimmer’s ear, but it does lessen the chance of you getting it.

 In the same vein, other preventative measures can also lessen the time away from water.
 The good news is that it requires little effort on your side and isn’t expensive to put into practice.
 Such as: